-Mr. Speaker, the Draft Land Use Plan is something that our government, through the leadership of my colleague here, is undertaking with our cabinet colleagues here.
-Those are two separate parallel processes that I can confirm right now where we are in the midst of negotiating the devolution agreement, but I feel very optimistic with the partners that we do have, that I would like to see that concluded in the next little bit.
+Mr. Speaker, the draft land use plan is something that our government, through the leadership of my colleague here, is undertaking with our cabinet colleagues here.
+Those are two separate parallel processes that I can confirm right now.
+We're in the midst of negotiating the devolution agreement, but I feel very optimistic with the partners that we do have, that I would like to see that concluded in the next little bit.

-To answer the member's question, the two different parallel process; the Draft Land Use Plan has been submitted for our review as a tri-partite, as well as the Devolution Agreement is factored in, but it is in a different parallel process.
+To answer the member's question, the two different parallel process; the draft land use plan has been submitted for our review as a tri-partite, as well as the devolution agreement that is factored in, but it is in a different parallel process.
 Thank you, Mr. Speaker.